Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: Accuracy of Using Various Pre-Trained Models on Each OOD Datasets and Each Corruption in ImageNet-C

+Table~\ref{tab:table_index} summarizes the Table indices for the accuracy on each OOD (out-of-distribution) dataset (Table~\ref{tab:main_base_16_in1k} and Tables~\ref{tab:main_base_16_sam}-\ref{tab:main_resnet50_in1k}) and ImageNet-C (Tables~\ref{tab:inc_base_16_in1k}-\ref{tab:inc_resnet50_in1k}) after fine-tuning on various datasets.
 Each pre-trained and fine-tuned model is evaluated on ImageNet-C with 15 corruptions at severity levels ranging from 1 to 5.
-Following the original benchmark~\citep{hendrycks2019benchmarking}, we average the performance over the different severity levels.
+Following the original ImageNet-C benchmark~\cite{hendrycks2019benchmarking}, we average the performance over the different severity levels.
 However, for consistency with other datasets, we report the results as accuracy rather than error.